mypaint/mypaint-brushes/README.md

 mypaint-brushes package can be installed as a typical autotools build:

-> ./configure --prefix=/some/prefix && make && make install
+> ./autogen.sh

-See also `INSTALL` file.
+> ./configure && make && make install

 There are also historical scons scripts, but they work only with scons 2.x (and in particular not newer scons 3, based on Python 3):